jv265/mini-project-1/GitCommandsAndTerminology.md

     Example: Assuming you have changes made locally that you want to push to your remote branch... git push
 9. **Pull**:

+    Definition: Allows you to fetch and download new content from a remote repository which would then update your local repository.
+It is also a shorthand method of doing a git fetch and git merge.

 10. **Remote Add / Remove / Show**: